 Regular purchases and sales of financial assets are recognised on the trade date - the date on which the Fund commits to purchase or sell the asset.
-Regular way purchases / sales of investments require delivery of securities within two days after transaction date as per the stock exchange regulations.

 4.1.3 Initial recognition and measurement

 Financial assets are initially recognised at fair value plus transaction costs except for financial assets carried at fair value through profit or loss.
 Financial assets carried at fair value through profit or loss are initially recognised at fair value and transaction costs are expensed in the income statement.